Adithya-srikar/Holo-Cast/README.md

 Here's a detailed README file for your GitHub project:

-# Weather-Data-Emailer
+# IMPROVING DIGITAL EDUCATION WITH AUGMENTED REALITY

 ## Description
-This project is a simple web application built using HTML, CSS, and JavaScript and php.
-It allows users to send email which contains the wheather report of a particular location.
+This project is a android application which includes the intergration of 3D models into the video calling interface using ARCoreAgora API

 ## Table of Contents
 - [Overview](#Overview)